Up to 60% off sofas & mattresses — limited‑time deals.

 Feature Sofa Disassembly & Reassembly Couch Movers Pick Up & Delivery Small Moves

-Primary use-case “Won’t fit” doorways, stairs, elevators Full couch relocation Store/marketplace pickup + drop-off One-to-few item relocations
+Primary use “Won’t fit” doors, stairs, elevators Full couch relocation Store or marketplace pickup One-to-few item moves

 Tight-space focus Very high High Medium-high Medium-high

-Service area footprint NYC + nearby areas (Long Island, NJ, CT) NYC + nearby areas (Long Island, NJ, CT) New York City delivery NYC + nearby areas (Long Island, NJ, CT)
+Service footprint NYC + nearby areas NYC + nearby areas New York City NYC and surrounding areas

 How We Tested It

-• Assembly: scheduling clarity, arrival control, and how cleanly parts/hardware were handled.
+• Assembly: booking clarity, arrival control, and how cleanly parts and hardware were handled.

-• Comfort: how the sofa felt immediately after placement, including cushion alignment and seating angle.
+• Comfort: how the sofa felt after placement, including cushion alignment and seat angle.

 • Durability: whether joints and hardware stayed tight after repeated edge sits, posture shifts, and recline-to-upright transitions.

-• Layout Practicality: how well the final position matched the room plan.
+• Layout Practicality: whether the final position matched the room plan and solved the access issue.

-• Cleaning: how contained the work zone stayed and how quickly the space returned to normal.
+• Cleaning: how contained the work zone stayed and how quickly the room returned to normal.

-After each visit, we did quick sit/stand cycles on the front edge, short lounge sessions, and a longer “real use” sit to see if anything shifted once the tools were gone.
+After each visit, we did front-edge sit/stand cycles, a short lounge session, and a longer real-use sit to check for late shifts once the tools were gone.

 Fit My Sofa: Our Testing Experience